13 / 1 / 2026

 - Devices: Hardware devices like cables, hubs, and network interface cards (NICs) primarily operate at this layer.

-TASK 1: Working Version Control
+TASK 1: Working with Version Control

 Version control is the practice of tracking and managing changes to a set of files over time.
 As mentioned in the task, I learned various Git commands and how to work with them.
 This also taught me how to manage the complete software development cycle, from initial setup right to the maintenance.